dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES part 46: Phase 3h: Parts 4b, and 5: Requeing and resurrecting ghost threads (multi-threaded reboot) and reboot_context tagging
+## UPDATES part 47: Phase 3i: Parts 4c, and 5: Requeing and resurrection ghost threads (multi-threaded reboot) Specialized Validation testing

 ### Introduction

+This UPDATE covers the specialized validation testing to test the multi-threaded reboot code that is used for the ghost ip resurrection.
+In addtion, there is a signficant amount of regression testing that will be detailed in the sections that follow, that will test the higher level decision logic
+(gatekeeper decision code, bucektization of the resurrection types, etc.)

 Because of the inherent complexities in ghost resurrection and especially when trying to validate this type of code, the development has to be done in several succesive parts.

-The last update focused on Parts 1 and 2.
-This update focuses in on Parts 3 and 4a of the implementation
+The last update focused on Part4b.
+This update focuses in on Parts 4c and 5 of the implementation

 - Part1 consists of testing the existing code as is to ensure that the module2d to 2e to 2f basic processing of ghost ips is intact